Cacique democracy: History

-The Philippines was a colony of Spain from the late sixteenth century until the Philippine Revolution of 1898.
-But the United States, despite promising independence like Cuba, bought the country and wrestled control, succeeding by 1902.
+The Philippines was the main component of the Spanish East Indies colony from the late sixteenth century until the Philippine Revolution of 1898.
+The United States, despite promising independence as in the case of Cuba, bought the country and wrestled control, succeeding by 1902.
 The U.S. administration subsequently introduced many commercial, political and administrative changes, trade limits, agricultural and immigration sanctions, and machine importation restrictions.
 They were sometimes quite progressive and directed towards the "modernization" of government and commerce in the Philippines.
-However, the local traditional Filipino elites, being better educated and better connected than much of the local population, were often able to take advantage of the changes to bolster their positions.
+However, local traditional Filipino elites, being better educated and better connected than much of the local population, were often able to take advantage of the changes to bolster their positions.

 Etymology

 The Spanish word cacique comes from the Taíno word kassiquan, meaning "to keep house."
 In Spanish America, Brazil, Spain, and Portugal, the term also has come to mean a political boss or leader who exercises significant power in the political system known as caciquismo, and is sometimes translated as "Bossism."
-In various Austronesian languages, datu, along with its cognates, is a title similar to cacique, and had historically been conferred upon the ruler of a maṇḍala or precolonial fiefdom.
+In various Austronesian languages, datu, along with its cognates, is a title roughly similar to cacique, and had historically been conferred upon the ruler of a maṇḍala or precolonial fiefdom.